birgilv/mobile-applications/quiz_app/README.md

 ## Class diagram

 ## Group work
-I completed the task for this assignment alone without a group.
-Therefore, there is not much to say about the teamwork for this project.
+I completed the task for this assignment individually without a group.

 ## Additional feature
 For the additional feature a progress indicator was added.
 The progress indicator display the current question of the total amount of questions in the questionset.
 Typically used on webpages, such as newspaper or photo galleries.
 By adding a progress indicator the user knows their progress throughout the quiz.
 The see both their current question number and the total amout of question to answer.